dumky/blog/content/2015/08/ad-blocking-on-ios.md

 # Security considerations

 Configuring a PAC file into your operating system can be dangerous.
 If the PAC file is adversarial or was modified by a hacker, the attacker could send parts or all of your web traffic through a proxy of his choice.

-You could use your own copy of this file, but you'd have to host your copy securely.
+What is typically recommended is for you to use your own copy of this file (you still have to host your copy securely).

 The way I'm looking to solve this is to host the PAC file on a trusted CDN of unmutable files.
 But I have not yet found an appropriate CDN.
 This will allow you to review the contents of the PAC file you choose (it's easy to check the code to see it only points to Google's DNS servers as blackhole proxies) and have peace of mind that it cannot be surepticiously updated.